emscripten-core/emscripten/site/source/docs/api_reference/proxying.h.rst

 .. c:function:: int emscripten_proxy_async_with_callback(em_proxying_queue* q, pthread_t target_thread, void (*func)(void*), void* arg, void (*callback)(void*), void* callback_arg)

   Enqueue `func` on the given queue and thread.
-Once it finishes executing, it will proxy `callback` back to the current thread on the same queue.
-Returns 1 if the work was successfully enqueued and the target thread notified or 0 otherwise.
+Once (and if) it finishes executing, it will asynchronously proxy `callback` back to the current thread on the same queue.
+Returns 1 if the initial work was successfully enqueued and the target thread notified or 0 otherwise.

 .. c:function:: int emscripten_proxy_sync(em_proxying_queue* q, pthread_t target_thread, void (*func)(void*), void* arg)